huntdatacenter/docs/docs/do-science/tools/transfer/winscp.md

 ## Configure

 ::: tip
-This section configures WinSCP to connect your local machine to your [home machine](/do-science/faq/compute/#machine-types).
+This section configures WinSCP to connect your local computer to your [home machine](/do-science/faq/compute/#machine-types).
 Additional configurations will be needed for connections to iaas and blue machines.
 :::

 You will see the **`Login`** screen when you start WinSCP for the first time.